EditableIntRangeSlider#

 pn.extension()

-widget allows selecting a floating-point range using a slider with two handles.
+The EditableIntRangeSlider widget allows selecting a integer range using a slider with two handles and two input boxes to manually adjust the value.

 Discover more on using widgets to add interactivity to your applications in the how-to guides on interactivity.
 Alternatively, learn how to set up callbacks and (JS-)links between parameters or how to use them as part of declarative UIs with Param.